Sounders get big win over New York Red Bulls with big boost from Jordan Morris and own goal

-An undercurrent of worry streamed through the Sounders FC locker room on Sunday.
+An undercurrent of worry streamed through the Sounders FC locker room Sunday.

 Yes, Seattle collected a 4-2 win against the New York Red Bulls at CenturyLink Field.
 But it was another match where the Sounders built a lead only to watch it dissolve, and they needed a late scramble to regain an edge.